Hominy, Oklahoma: Sports and other activities

 Hominy's Boys Basketball Teams have also had success on the court and have won two state championship titles in 1945 and 1982.
-The 1982 state championship team was coached by Don Sloan.
-Buck basketball players Amos Shadlow Jr. and Steven Lookout played collegiality for the University of Tulsa's Golden Hurricane squads.
-The Lady Bucks have also seen many of its former players go on to play at the collegiate level, including Chrissie Frazier Fairweather (Oklahoma State University).

 Along with producing numerous individual state champions the Hominy Boys Track and Field teams have produced four state team titles which were won in 1976, 1981, 1983 and 2000.

 The athletic programs have seen many Bucks and Lady Bucks garner All-State recognition in football, basketball, and track.

-Hominy's Baseball Teams have been competitive over the years producing players like Marques Davis who played at Oklahoma State University in 1997.

 The Hominy High School Band was the Class 1A champion and came in 9th overall at 1A - 3A OBA in 2000.

-The high school cheerleading squad has won FIVE state championships, in 1990, 1992, 1993, 2007 and 2011.
+The high school cheerleading squad has won five state championships, in 1990, 1992, 1993, 2007 and 2011.

+Education

+It is within the Hominy Public Schools school district.

+The Osage Nation Education Department is headquartered near Hominy.